Who is Involved?

 Edinburgh Futures Institue

-We are housed at the Edinburgh Futures Institute at the University of Edinburgh.
-The Edinburgh Futures Institute’s purpose is to pursue knowledge and understanding that supports the navigation of complex futures.
-EFI’s distinctiveness stems from their approach to research, education and engagement – an approach that combines multi-disciplinarity with co-production.
+Edinburgh Futures Institute’s distinctiveness stems from their approach to research, education and engagement – an approach that combines multi-disciplinarity with co-production.
 Working with industry, government and communities (at home and abroad) they are building a challenge-led and data-rich portfolio of activity that has demonstrable ethical, social, cultural, economic and environmental impacts.
-The EFI aims to Challenge, Create, and make Change happen.
+The Edinburgh Futures Institute aims to Challenge, Create, and Make Change happen.

 University of Edinburgh’s Data Driven Innovation Programme

 The Data for Children Collaborative is supported by the University of Edinburgh's Data-Driven Innovation initiative, part of the Edinburgh and South East Scotland City Region Deal, aiming to make the region the data capital of Europe.
-You can find out more information about DDI here
+You can find out more information about DDI here.

 University of Edinburgh